-• Alternatively, you can download the Isabelle-aware CVC3, CVC4, E, SPASS, and Z3 binary packages from http://isabelle.in. tum.de/components/.
-Extract the archives, then add a line to your \$ISABELLE_HOME_USER/etc/components3 file with the absolute path to CVC3, CVC4, E, SPASS, or Z3.
+- If you installed an official Isabelle package, it should already include properly setup executables for CVC4, E, SPASS, Vampire, veriT, and Z3, ready to use.
+To use Vampire, you must confirm that you are a noncommercial user, as indicated by the message that is displayed when Sledgehammer is invoked the first time. - Alternatively, you can download the Isabelle-aware CVC3, CVC4, E, SPASS, Vampire, and Z3 binary packages from https://isabelle. in.tum.de/components/.
+Extract the archives, then add a line to your \$ISABELLE_HOME_USER/etc/components2 file with the absolute path to CVC3, CVC4, E, SPASS, Vampire, or Z3.
 For example, if the components file does not exist yet and you extracted SPASS to /usr/local/spass-3.8ds, create it with the single line in it.